Pith Instructions on Practice of the Kadam Masters

 In this day-long retreat, Venerable Tenzin Priyadarshi will offer commentary on the pith instructions of the Kadampa Masters—concise, practical teachings that distill the essence of the path.
 These timeless instructions, grounded in clear wisdom and altruistic ideals, have profoundly influenced all schools of Tibetan Buddhism.

-Our retreat will include teachings, guided prayers, meditation sessions, and group discussion, offering an opportunity to connect with these transformative practices.
-A tentative schedule includes a morning session from about 10am- noon, time for a lunch break, and an afternoon session 2 – 4pm.
+Our retreat offers an opportunity to connect with these transformative practices and will include teachings, guided prayers, meditation, group discussion and tea break.
+A tentative schedule includes a morning session from 10am- noon, lunch break (nearby restaurants within walking distance) and an afternoon session 2 – 4pm.
 All are welcome to join us.

 This retreat is hosted by the Way of Compassion Dharma Center in Carbondale, CO.
 For details, email here or call 970-704-5512.